AlexWills37/Flaming-Oath-Game/README.md

 `J` - cast your fire spell

-To play the game, use 'A' and 'D' to move left anf right, respectively.
+To play the game, use 'A' and 'D' to move left and right, respectively.
 Try to avoid the fire!
 In the beginning of the game, you will see a title screen, and then some dialogue.
 Use the mouse to navigate the title screen, and use the space bar to progress diaglogue.